beastaugh/stylish/README.markdown

 In the pipeline
 ---------------

-* Default <abbr title="Embedded Ruby">ERB</abbr> templates
+* Default <abbr title="Embedded Ruby">ERB</abbr> templates.
-* Printing Lists to multiple pages, complete with navigation
+* Printing Lists to multiple pages, complete with navigation.
-* Split up some of the larger methods into smaller, more modular ones
+* Split up some of the larger methods into smaller, more modular ones.